shravanSD/webcentric/readme.txt

 	-footer fix
 	-Use of google map api to locate us ( activated when "Locate us on map" button is pressed in contact page) -slider background added

+Changes:
+20/12/17
+	-Home page updated with some relevant contents... future updates will address the customer reviews to be left on homepage as evidence of our services
+	-Sign up/ login interface implemented.
+JS validation still has bugs.